rd273001/RentPeCar/README.md

 # RentPeCar Web Application

-RentPeCar is a web application developed using Spring Boot, Spring Data JPA, Hibernate, MySQL and React.
+RentPeCar is a Full Stack Web Application developed using Spring Boot, Spring Data JPA, Hibernate, MySQL and React.
 The application allows users to rent cars from a car rental company.
 Users can view available cars, make reservations, and manage their reservations.

 => Features :-
 The application provides the following features :